awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 **Note**
 The following restrictions apply to HLS sessions:
 A streaming session URL should not be shared between players\.
 The service might throttle a session if multiple media players are sharing it\.
 For connection limits, see [Kinesis Video Streams Limits](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/limits.html)\.
-A Kinesis video stream can have a maximum of five active HLS streaming sessions\.
+A Kinesis video stream can have a maximum of ten active HLS streaming sessions\.
 If a new session is created when the maximum number of sessions is already active, the oldest \(earliest created\) session is closed\.
 The number of active `GetMedia` connections on a Kinesis video stream does not count against this limit, and the number of active HLS sessions does not count against the active `GetMedia` connection limit\.
+The maximum limits for active HLS and MPEG\-DASH streaming sessions are independent of each other\.

 You can monitor the amount of data that the media player consumes by monitoring the `GetMP4MediaFragment.OutgoingBytes` Amazon CloudWatch metric\.
 For information about using CloudWatch to monitor Kinesis Video Streams, see [Monitoring Kinesis Video Streams](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/monitoring.html)\.
 For pricing information, see [Amazon Kinesis Video Streams Pricing](https://aws.amazon.com/kinesis/video-streams/pricing/) and [AWS Pricing](https://aws.amazon.com/pricing/)\.
 Charges for both HLS sessions and outgoing AWS data apply\.